 The John G. Fee, MD Education Center, which includes community education seminars and the auditoriums and conference rooms on the Woodwinds campus, are a tribute to Dr. Fee’s passion for caring and service, his dedication to lifelong learning, and commitment to providing education and resources for employees, patients and families.
-For more information or to schedule a room, call the conference and event coordinator at 651-232-0907.

 Find peace in the great outdoors